reverendbedford/neml2/doc/content/system/model.md

 The assembly of the partial derivatives into the total derivative \f$\partial y / \partial \mathbf{x}\f$ using the chain rule is handled by NEML2.
 This design serves as the fundation for a modular model implementation:
 - Each model _does not_ need to know its composition with others.
 - The same model partial derivatives can be reused in _any_ composition.

+## Automatic differentiation {#automatic-differentiation}

+Deriving and implementing derivatives of the forward operator can be cubersome from times to times.
+NEML2 offers the option to use automatic differentiation to obtain derivatives.
+To enable automatic differentiation, simply set the `use_AD_first_derivative` and/or the `use_AD_second_derivative` options to `true`.

+Since a composed model uses chain rule to efficiently evaluate the total derivatives, automatic differentiation is disabled for `ComposedModel`.
+However, each of the child model can still use AD to calculate the derivatives of its own forward operator.
+Moreover, AD and non-AD models can be composed together.